About the Journal

 What if plagiarism is detected?

-If up to 10% of the entire manuscript is plagiarized, the text is sent back to the authors without initiating the review process and the authors are requested to clarify and correct the problematic part, if necessary.
+If part of the manuscript is plagiarized, the text is sent back to the authors without initiating the review process and the authors are requested to clarify and correct the problematic part, if necessary.
 If more than 10% of the text is plagiarized, the manuscript is rejected and the institution of the corresponding author is informed of the situation.
+Plagiarism detected after publication

 In the case of a justified suspicion of plagiarism in a paper published in Oceanological and Hydrobiological Studies, please contact the Editorial Board immediately, stating the title of that paper, the name of the author(s), volume number, issue number, year of publication and any other information that may help to identify plagiarism.
 The Editorial Board will deal with any reported issue in accordance with the adopted ethics policy.
 If plagiarism is confirmed, the Editorial Board will contact the author’s institute and funding entities.
 An article containing plagiarism will be marked accordingly on each page of the PDF file.
 Depending on the degree of plagiarism found, the article may also be formally withdrawn.